samuel-jimenez/GramEditor/docs/src/languages/javascript.md

 ## JSX

-Tehanu supports JSX syntax highlighting out of the box.
+Gram supports JSX syntax highlighting out of the box.

 In JSX strings, the [`tailwindcss-language-server`](./tailwindcss.md) is used to provide autocompletion for Tailwind CSS classes.

 ## JSDoc

-Tehanu supports JSDoc syntax in JavaScript and TypeScript comments that match the JSDoc syntax.
+Gram supports JSDoc syntax in JavaScript and TypeScript comments that match the JSDoc syntax.
-Tehanu uses [tree-sitter/tree-sitter-jsdoc](https://github.com/tree-sitter/tree-sitter-jsdoc) for parsing and highlighting JSDoc.
+Gram uses [tree-sitter/tree-sitter-jsdoc](https://github.com/tree-sitter/tree-sitter-jsdoc) for parsing and highlighting JSDoc.

 ## ESLint

-You can configure Tehanu to format code using `eslint --fix` by running the ESLint code action when formatting:
+You can configure Gram to format code using `eslint --fix` by running the ESLint code action when formatting:

 ```json [settings]
 {